 Withdrawals from pre-tax accounts are taxed as ordinary income.
 This means the amount you can spend in retirement will be less than your account balance suggests.

-For example, if you need $80,000 per year and plan to withdraw from a traditional IRA, you may need to save more than 25x to cover taxes, perhaps closer to 28x–30x, depending on your tax bracket.
+For example, if you need $80,000 per year and plan to withdraw from a traditional IRA, you may need to save more than 25x to cover taxes.
+Perhaps closer to 28x–30x your annual spending, depending on your tax bracket.

 Roth Accounts (Roth IRA, Roth 401(k))

 Roth withdrawals are generally tax-free, provided you meet IRS rules for qualified distributions.
 This makes the 25x rule more accurate for Roth accounts, since what you see is what you can spend.
-If you plan to rely mainly on Roth funds, the traditional 25x multiple is often sufficient.
+If you plan to rely mainly on Roth funds, the traditional 25x multiple could be sufficient.

 Taxable Investment Accounts

 With taxable accounts, you’ll owe capital gains taxes on profits when you sell investments.
-However, these rates are usually lower than ordinary income tax rates, often 0%, 15%, or 20%.
+However, these rates are usually lower than ordinary income tax rates at either 0%, 15%, or 20%.
 This means the tax impact will fall somewhere between a Roth and traditional account, depending on your mix of assets and income level.

 Blending Accounts for Tax Efficiency